WilliamDjo/dynamic-array/README.md

 ## 🎯 Learning Objectives

-This project is designed to provide hands-on experience with:
+This project is designed to provide me hands-on experience with:

 - **Pointer manipulation** and dereferencing
 - **Dynamic memory allocation** (`malloc`, `realloc`, `free`)